xavieraiden/obhostb/content/Realistic Magic/Manipulation of Quantum Dots.md

 ### Dark and Cold Aura

-Quantum Dot mages always have a dark and cold aura around them, a result of the constant absorption of light and thermal energy by the quantum dots they control.
+Quantum Dot mages always have a [[Aura Message Log|dark and cold aura]] around them, a result of the constant absorption of light and thermal energy by the quantum dots they control.

 ### Energy Absorption Abilities